A fomite refers to inanimate objects that can carry and spread disease and infectious agents. Fomites can also be called passive vectors.

 Image Credit: David Pereiras/Shutterstock.com

-There is a huge array of everyday objects that can become fomites if they come into contact with infectious agents, such as a range of microbes, viruses, bacteria, and fungi.
+There is a huge array of everyday objects that can become fomites if they come into contact with infectious agents such as infectious microbes, viruses, bacteria, and fungi.

 How do fomites transmit infectious agents?